Markov-Andrey/warcraft-data-sync/README.md

 ## Example Usage

-1. Specify the paths to the parent project and child projects in `.env`.
+1. Specify the paths to the parent project and child projects in `config/w3x_projects.php`.
 2. Set the parameters in the web interface:
     - Choose the parent project.
     - Choose the child project.